 • Earl Lewis

-founding director, Center for Social Solutions, University of Michigan; immediate past president, The Andrew W. Mellon Foundation
+Founding Director, Center for Social Solutions, University of Michigan; Former President, The Andrew W. Mellon Foundation

 • Marcia McNutt